Shahad-AlSaleem/shahad-alsaleem.github.io/content/writeups/pg/lavrem.md

 ![Django admin dashboard with the Users section highlighted](/img/pg/lavrem/03-django-admin-panel.png)

-Rather than looking for an exploit right away, the fastest move is to just use the panel's own functionality: add a new user, then flip the **Superuser status** checkbox.
+Rather than hunting for an exploit, the fastest route is using the panel's own features, create a new user, then check the **Superuser status** box.

 ```
 Username: admin2